An honest answer is like a kiss on the lips. Proverbs 24:26

 the temple of the Lord.’

-5 For if you thoroughly amend your ways and your deeds, if you thoroughly execute justice between a man and his neighbor, 6 if you do not oppress the foreigner, the fatherless, and the widow, and do not shed innocent blood in this place, and do not walk after other gods to your own harm, 7 then I will let you live here, in the land that I gave to your fathers, from of old even forever more.
+5 For if you thoroughly amend your ways and your deeds, if you thoroughly execute justice between a man and his neighbor, 6 if you do not oppress the foreigner, the fatherless, and the widow, and do not shed innocent blood in this place, and do not walk after other gods to your own harm, 7 then I will let you live here, in the land that I gave to your fathers from that time to forevermore.

 Judah’s Idolatry Continues